Rorippa aquatica (Water Cabbage, Armoracia aquatica)

-Although R. aquatica is an otherwise unfussy variety, it does prefer relatively cool water with moderate-to-high lighting and a nutrient-rich substrate.
-CO2 supplementation and water column fertilization will boost growth to a rate that may necessitate semi-regular trimmings.
-As with many stem plants, R. aquatica cuttings may be replanted to propagate.
+Although R. aquatica is an otherwise unfussy plant, it does prefer relatively cool water with moderate-to-high lighting and a nutrient-rich substrate.
+CO2 supplementation and water column fertilization will boost the growth rate of this naturally fast-growing plant that may necessitate semi-regular trimming.
+R. aquatica is both a rosette and a stem plant and cuttings may be replanted to propagate.

 Rorippa is an amazing addition to the aquarium hobby because it is not only fairly easy and fast growing but also beautiful and unusual.
 It is one of the few types of plants that are suitable for the foreground of low-tech aquariums - a real gem.
 For high tech aquariums, this plant will really "take off" and make a major statement in you aquascape!